evert/evert.github.com/_posts/2023/2023-04-26-oauth3-proposal.md

 If you're a OAuth 2 client or server maintainer and kept up with the specs, you likely are already compatible with OAuth 2.1.

-I don't think OAuth 2.1 goes far enough though.
+I don't think OAuth 2.1 goes far enough.

 I think that this proposal should _require_ support for the discovery document and make it a required step to find features and endpoints.
 I also think